top of page

 Biography

-The act has composed and licensed music for a variety of film projects & television shows such as the syndicated series 'Charmed' & Showtime Network’s hit series 'Dexter'.
-They've also been featured in publications such as Alternative Press, Buzzfeed, Huffington Post, Race Point Publishing's book 'Anatomy of Steampunk' as well as 'Gearhearts Glamor Revue'.
+They’ve licensed music for a multitude of film projects & television shows (mostly horror/fantasy) such as the syndicated series ‘Charmed’ and Showtime Network’s hit series ‘Dexter’.

 Hate them, love them – either way, they demand the world take notice, and purely desire to incite something genuine, to inspire sincere emotion despite the world’s mind-numbing mediocrity and generic mass production.
 Whatever your tastes, Marquis of Vaudeville is a tantalizing flavor for even the most finicky musical appetite.